CodeSeoul/nodejs-course/lesson5/README.md

 ## Piping Streams
 > It'is the most recommended way when we use Steram APIs.

+Readable and writable streams can be connected to make pipes, much like you can do with the `|` operator in shell scripting.

+This provies an efficient way to write out data as soon as it's ready, without wating for the complete resource to be read adn the written out.

 The `readable.pipe()` method attaches a Writable stream to the readable, causing it push all of its data to the attached Writable.

 ## Streams in File System